cerner/smart-on-fhir-tutorial/source/index.html.md

     ...
 ```

 > Go to your GitHub account, select Repositories tab and select smart-on-fhir-tutorial repo.
 Select Branch button and switch to gh-pages branch if it is not already selected.
 Directly edit `/example-smart-app/index.html` by clicking on the pencil icon.
-Once done with the change, commit directly to gh-pages branch.
+Once done with the change, commit directly to gh-pages branch, this will ensure your changes are auto deployed by GitHub.

 >The SMART app will be available at: